timdoherty/front-end-test-driven-development-v2/README.md

 I've made a few decisions for you, to make your life easier and/or because they help keep the focus on testing, where it belongs:

-- The application is scaffoled with [Create React App](https://github.com/facebook/create-react-app) so you don't have to configure anything in order to start testing.
+- The application is scaffolded with [Create React App](https://github.com/facebook/create-react-app) so that you don't have to configure anything in order to start testing.
 Create React App also preconfigures [Jest](https://jestjs.io/docs/en/getting-started) which is arguably the best test framework around.
 - The tutorial uses the [Enzyme test renderer](http://airbnb.io/enzyme/) from Airbnb.
 Enzyme has a robust API for testing components, with some helpful asbtractions for separating behavioral and presentational concerns.
 - The tutorial uses [Redux Modules](https://mboperator.gitbooks.io/redux-modules/content/) to reduce the typical boilerplate required for Redux actions and reducers.
 - The tutorial uses [Redux Loop](https://redux-loop.js.org/) for handling asynchronous Redux actions.
 Aside from other good reasons to recommend Redux Loop, the primary reason for using it here is that it has an excellent [testing story](https://redux-loop.js.org/docs/tutorial/Testing.html).